 Immanuel Kant (1785)

-Cued by Kant’s idea on the function of concepts in general, Peirce locates his categories on the highest level of abstraction that affords a meaningful measure of traction in practice, reserving judgment on the absolute unity of perfect ambiguity and the numerous dualisms that taken together may well converge on the same conception as Peirce’s trinity.
+Cued by Kant’s idea on the function of concepts in general, Peirce locates his categories on the highest level of abstraction affording a meaningful measure of traction in practice, reserving judgment on the absolute unity of perfect ambiguity and the numerous dualisms which taken together may well converge on the same conception as Peirce’s trinity.